 Are porcelain veneers better than bonding?

 Depending on your issue, getting a porcelain veneer might be better than getting tooth bonding.
 Veneers are much more permanent than dental bonding.
 They offer sturdy protection and will not chip or crack as easily as temporary tooth bonding.
+They are also more aesthetically pleasing than bonding, and are much more durable.

 Does getting a porcelain veneer hurt?

 No. Getting a porcelain veneer does not hurt your teeth.
 Your dentist will ensure that you are completely comfortable before the procedure begins.
 We will numb your mouth with local anesthesia to prevent discomfort during the procedure as well.
+Patients may feel minor sensitivity and discomfort after the anesthetic has worn off, but this is will go away once you bein to adjust to your new veneer.

 How long does a porcelain veneer last?